jeromecoupe/sassgrids/readme.md

 [Here is a small demo](http://jeromecoupe.github.io/sassgrids/) of a grid in action.

-- The grid in the demo uses a nested grid along with "push" and "pull" classes
+The grid in the demo uses a nested grid along with "push" and "pull" classes

-- The demo makes use of [modernizr.js](http://www.modernizr.com) / [respond.js](https://github.com/scottjehl/Respond) / [selectivizr.js](https://github.com/keithclark/selectivizr) to support IE8
+## Choose your own class names

+You can choose you own class names for the grid and for grid units.
+Maybe you work at scale and want to [namespace those classes](http://csswizardry.com/2015/03/more-transparent-ui-code-with-namespaces/), or you simple do not like the classnames I used.

+- `$grid-mainclass` defaults to `.grid` or `%grid`
+- `$grid-unitclass` defaults to `.grid__unit` or `%grid__unit`

+BEM notation is enforced because that's what I use.
+Feel free to modify the code and change that too if you want.

 ## Available classes and proportions